KelongZ/quotetutorial/README.md

 # quotetutorial
-This repositories include the tutorial of scrapy use and the executable scrapy of news website.
+This repositorie include the tutorial of scrapy use and the executable scrapy of news website.